LAWPUBL 736 : Human Rights Litigation

 Course Overview

 We will address the nature of the judicial function – the role played by courts in the constitutional order.
-We will give in-depth consideration to how cases are argued, discussing arguments submitted in actual cases and considering various argument strategies, including the role played by intervening parties.
+We will give in-depth consideration to how cases are constructed and argued, discussing arguments submitted in actual cases and considering various litigation strategies, including the role played by intervening parties.
+We will also consider the Maori dimension of news, including the relevance of the Treaty of Waitangi and tikanga Māori to rights controversies.

-We will address a number of contemporary issues in human rights law, both in New Zealand and internationally, including the right to vote, hate speech, assisted suicide, abortion, affirmative action, and more.
-Finally, we will consider the future of human rights and the New Zealand Bill of Rights Act in particular.
+We will address a number of contemporary issues in human rights law, both in New Zealand and internationally, including the right to vote, personal liberty and security, freedoms of expressions, conscience and religion, freedom from arbitrary detention and the right to administrative justice.

 Course Requirements